All planning checklists

 Organise arrival details

-Confirm arrival times for all guests and coordinate car sharing if applicable.
+Confirm arrival times and coordinate car sharing.

 Easy·Standard impact